jameshanlon/jameshanlon.github.io/content/discrete-event-simulation.md

 This note explains how DES simulation works and how it simple to implement.
-DES is well suited to modelling synchronous and asynchronous digital systems, but care must be taken to ensure that simutaneous events are scheduled without dependencies and events are not duplicated.
+DES is well suited to modelling synchronous and asynchronous digital systems, but care must be taken to ensure that simultaneous events are scheduled without dependencies and events are not duplicated.

 ## References / further reading